John J. DiIulio Jr.: Career

 DiIulio has authored numerous studies on crime, government, and the relationship between religion and public policy.
 He is also the co-author with James Q. Wilson of the widely used textbook American Government, which was reviewed by the publisher and the College Board after the discovery of factual inaccuracies and allegations of conservative bias regarding issues such as global warming, school prayer, and gay rights.
 Among those who criticized the textbook was James E. Hansen, the director of NASA's Goddard Institute for Space Studies, who wrote to the publisher that the book contained "a large number of clearly erroneous statements" which cause "the mistaken impression that the scientific evidence of global warming is doubtful and uncertain."

 He is also responsible for coining, or at least popularizing, the term (and concept of) superpredators in reference to juvenile violent crime in the early 1990s.
-Under this concept DiIulio and his co-authors, William J. Bennett and John P. Walters, referred to America's youth as, "radically impulsive, [and] brutally remorseless youngsters..."
+Under this concept DiIulio and his co-authors, William J. Bennett and John P. Walters, referred to recidivist delinquents as, "radically impulsive, [and] brutally remorseless youngsters..."

-Under this ideology DiIulio predicted that juvenile crime would triple by 2010.
+DiIulio predicted that juvenile crime would triple by 2010.
 This rapidly created a culture of fear of young people.
 The next few years resulted in a change of juvenile sentencing, which led to many juvenile cases being treated by adult sentencing standards.
+DiIulio and other researchers had argued that juvenile crime was out of control; however, research showed that juvenile crime began to decline in the early to mid-1990s.
 According to the Juvenile Justice and Delinquency Prevention Office, from 1994 to 2011, murders committed by juveniles had declined by two-thirds.
-DiIulio and other researchers had argued that juvenile crime was out of control; however, research showed that juvenile crime began to decline in the early to mid-1990s.
-DiIulio later said that "once it was out there, there was no reeling it in."
+DiIulio later disavowed the superpredator theory but said that "once it was out there, there was no reeling it in."